This post may contain affiliate links. Please see our affiliate disclosure for details.

 Those series of events I believe changed Rihanna to what we now know today.
 Her bad girl image was solidified.
 The fashion world was taking notice of Rihanna.
 From high editorials to everyday wear, Rihanna started collaborating with designers and fashion houses.
 River’s Island collaborated with Rihanna with two collections in 2013.
 She was awarded a CFDA Fashion Award in 2014 for being a Style Icon.
 In 2015, Rihanna became the first black women ambassador for Christian Dior.
 It became obvious that Rihanna was a huge hit in the high fashion market and the street market. being She also gained collaborations with Stance Socks, Puma, and LVMH.
 She was mentioned in an NPD study in 2016 that she is the most marketable celebrity out of all the big celebrities.

 Rihanna dominated the scene with FentyxPuma.
-Puma was bought by the French Luxury Goods company, Kering in 2007.
+In 2007, Kering, a French Luxury Goods company bought Puma.
 Puma named her Creative Director in December 2014.
 This led to Rihanna’s line pulling in a new market with streetwear/athleisure wear.
 Her introduction to the brand-led Puma to extend it’s ambassadors to other celebrities like the Weeknd, Big Sean, Kylie Jenner, and Cara Delevinge.
 After the end of her collaboration with Puma, Rihanna moved on to Kering’s rival LVMH.

 LVMH, the world’s largest Multinational Luxury Goods Conglomerate, offered Rihanna an estimated $10 million contract for a makeup line.
 LVMH owns many fashion houses and brands that may be familiar to you like Sephora, Christian Dior, Hennessy, Kendo Brands, and many more.
 The company is so big that they have six divisions of it: Wines & Spirits, Fashion & Leather Goods, Perfumes & Cosmetics, Watches & Jewelry, Selective Retailing, and Other Activities.
 Under their Perfumes & Cosmetic Division, LVMH’s Kendo Brands partnered with Rihanna to create Fenty Beauty.